andymckay/beyond-cars/content/traffic-light-cameras.md

 * It rewards good behaviour.

-Sounds fantastic and much more effective than a sign which measures your speed and then shows you a happy or sad face.
+Sounds fantastic and much more effective than a sign which measures your speed and then shows you a happy or sad face [^1].

 Hattip to [Cameron MacLeod](https://mastodon.social/@c_9@mstdn.ca) for the toot pointing to the article.

----

-[^1] [Youtube video](https://youtu.be/1IYr-aoI7ls) with rather annoying music.
+[^1]: [Youtube video](https://youtu.be/1IYr-aoI7ls) with rather annoying music.